SEMICeu/documentation/artefact_generation.md

 The JSON-LD context artefact generator creates a JSON-LD context out of the internal representation.

 The generation is language sensitive as the attribute names to be mapped can be based on the labels of the terms in the data specification.
-Therefore the language to use from the internal representation must be specified.
+Therefore, the language to be used from the internal representation must be specified.

 The generation is also sensitive to disambiguation challenges.
 Therefore an option has been added to force domain based disambiguation.